kubernetes-sigs/external-dns/docs/tutorials/azure.md

 ### Managed Identity using AKS Kubelet identity

-The [managed identity](https://docs.microsoft.com//azure/active-directory/managed-identities-azure-resources/overview) that is assigned to the underlying node pool in the AKS cluster can be given permissions to access Azure DNS.
-Managed identities are essentially a service principal whose lifecycle is managed, such as deleting the AKS will also delete the service principals associating with AKS.
-The managed identity associated with the AKS Kubenetes node pool is called Kubelet identity.
+The [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) that is assigned to the underlying node pool in the AKS cluster can be given permissions to access Azure DNS.
+Managed identities are essentially a service principal whose lifecycle is managed, such as deleting the AKS cluster will also delete the service principals associated with the AKS cluster.
+The managed identity assigned Kuberetes node pool, or specifically the [VMSS](https://docs.microsoft.com/azure/virtual-machine-scale-sets/overview), is called the Kubelet identity.

 The managed identites were previously called MSI (Managed Service Identity) and are enabled by default when creating an AKS cluster.